Mr-Jellyroll/bio-review/README.md

 ## Error Handling

 The script will check for:
-- Missing input files
+- File availability and access
 - Required columns
-- File permissions
+- Directory permissions
-- Data format issues
+- Data format integrity
+- CSV/XLSX conversion

 Error messages will indicate the specific issue and required fixes.

 ## Troubleshooting

 Common issues:
-1. File not found: Ensure both input CSV and USFS_MSUP_Class_2.csv are in the same directory
+1. No files found: Ensure CSV/XLSX files are in the current directory
-2. Column errors: Verify "Review Records" column exists in input CSV
+2. Conversion errors: Check XLSX file format and permissions
+3. Missing output: Verify write permissions for output directory
-3. Empty output: Check input data format matches expected patterns
+4. Empty results: Confirm input data follows expected format

 ## Notes

 - Keep both the script and USFS_MSUP_Class_2.csv in the same directory as your input file
 - Maintain the standard format in the Review Records column
 - Do not modify the structure of USFS_MSUP_Class_2.csv
+- The script automatically handles both CSV and XLSX input files